Black Thunder (chocolate bar): Product

 Two Black Thunder bars: one whole and one cut to show cross-section.

 The original concept was a candy bar that would have three main components, a heavy texture, rich flavor, and a reasonable price; the combination of these qualities would ensure that it would be an easily marketable product.
 It was later decided it should be appealing to as many demographic groups as possible, including children.
-A candy bar was developed with a dark cocoa-flavored cookie pieces mixed with Japanese-style crisped rice, and finally coated with dark milk chocolate.
+A candy bar was developed with dark cocoa-flavored cookie pieces mixed with Japanese-style crisped rice, and finally coated with dark milk chocolate.
 The cookie bar is pressed relatively flat on five sides; however, the top of the bar presents an uneven surface, even with the chocolate coating.
 When it came to a name for the product, it was decided that the keyword should be the color "black", which would allude to the dark chocolate flavor.
 This is in keeping with other marketing trends in Japan, where the color "black" is associated with dark or bittersweet chocolate, such as the popular Meiji Black chocolate bar.
 To give the product some "impact" with consumers, it was decided to name it after the Japanese god of thunder, Raijin.
 Although the name of the product uses the English words "Black Thunder" (pronounced or transliterated as Burakku Sandah), the outer package also carries the Japanese kanji term for the product in a smaller font (黒い雷神 kuroi raijin), so that the meaning would not be lost on consumers.
 An advertising slogan recorded from the development period translates to, "Delicious taste like a flash of lightning!" (おいしさイナズマ級!
 Oishisa Inazuma-kyū!), but was initially rejected in favor of the basic one-line descriptive "Black cocoa crunch".